[3.22] Ice Dancing Queen - Icestorm/Cyclone/CI - Viable For Everything

 The build is immune to all elemental ailments, corrupted blood (optional), and all forms of chaos damage.
 It is extremely tanky and leechy.
 It can ignore most map mods and do virtually any mod combos with minimal adjustments.

-Key mechanics: Int stacking, cold damage with a lot of resist penetration, AoE freeze, Chaos Inoculation, Block, Evasion, ES overleech, ES and mana recovery on kill, 2 curses, Elemental Overload, Arcane Surge.
+Key mechanics: Int stacking, cold damage with a lot of resist penetration and crits, Chaos Inoculation, ES overleech, ES and mana recovery on kill, 2 curses, Block, Evasion.

 The actual DPS of this build is hard to calculate because Icestorm mechanics are very different from other skills.
 It takes a couple of seconds to stack up.
 Without going into complex math, the DPS of Icestorm on a stationary target is about 23 * Average Hit.